Rohtak: Third Battle of Panipat in 1761 and aftermath

-According to Rao Uttam Singh from Sangrur, Keshavdas Pardhan, who may be an ancestor of the Vachhas family of Rohtak, was stationed at Kotputli during the Third Battle of Panipat leading Maratha forces under a Peshwa general.
+According to Rao Uttam Singh from Sangrur, Keshavdas Pardhan, who may be an ancestor of the Vachhas family of Rohtak, was stationed at Kotputli during the Third Battle of Panipat leading Maratha Empire forces under a Peshwa general.
 His duties involved managing supplies, maintaining vigilance, and reporting enemy movements.
 After the Panipat defeat, Keshavdas and his cousin Bhajan settled in Dadri.
 Records from the Pandas of Garhmukteshwar suggest his descendants' prominent status.
 These descendants are identified as Gaur Brahmins with Vatsa gotra.

 In the year 1762, Suraj Mal, the Jat ruler of Bharatpur State sent his two sons Jawahar Singh and Nahar Singh to capture what is now modern Haryana.
 They successfully captured Rohtak pargana from Muslims.

 Geography

-Rohtak lies 70 kilometres (43mi) north-west of New Delhi and 250 kilometres (160 mi) south of the state capital Chandigarh on NH 9(old NH 10).
+Rohtak lies 70 kilometres (43 mi) north-west of New Delhi and 250 kilometres (160 mi) south of the state capital Chandigarh on NH 9(old NH 10).
 Rohtak forms a part of the National Capital Region.